For FedEx Ground contractors

 Route 312 · -3.8% margin

-Stop count variance + missing Drop & Hook.
+Stop count mismatch + missing Drop & Hook.
 Dispute draft ready.

 Delivered to your inbox at 6:00 AM ET, every Monday.